Level sets of certain Neumann eigenfunctions under deformation of Lipschitz domains. Application to the Extended Courant Property: Domains with the symmetry of an equilateral triangle

 so that

 This completes the proof of Proposition~\ref{P-teqa-0f}.

 \FloatBarrier

-\begin{remark} The proof of the convexity of the level sets of a first Dirichlet eigenfunction of a convex domain, in any dimension, seems to go back to \cite[Theorem~6.1]{BL} (without clearly stated assumptions on the domain).
-For a general $2$-dimensional convex domain, see \cite[Corollary~4.6]{CaFr1985} where a stronger result is proved, namely, the level sets are strictly convex.
-The proof in \cite{APP} seems to only apply to $2$-dimensional domains whose boundary has a strictly positive curvature. \end{remark}

-\begin{remark} Recall that the \emph{torsion or warping} function $f_{\Omega}$ is the solution of $\Delta u = -1$ in $\Omega$, and $u|_{\Omega}=0$.
-The function $f_0$ is (up to scaling) the warping function of the equilateral triangle, see \cite[Section~7]{HelPer2016}.
-The square root of the warping function $f_{\Omega}$ is known to be strictly concave: see \cite[Theorem~4.1]{Ken1985} for a general convex domain; see \cite{Kaw1984} and \cite{Kaw1985}, Example~3.4 page 120, for domains $\Omega$ which are sufficiently smooth, and strictly convex. \end{remark}
+\begin{remark} Note that the function $f_0$ is (up to scaling) the torsion (or warping) function of the equilateral triangle, see \cite[Section~7]{HelPer2016}.
+The square root of the warping function $f_{\Omega}$ is known to be strictly concave, see \cite[Theorem~4.1]{Ken1985} \end{remark}